imshreyansh/Contact-App/README.md

 How To:
 So first of all you have to download this whole repository on your desktop and by opening the folder of contact-app You will find two different folder there
-1: Server
+1: reactnd-contacts-server2-master
 2:Contact

-You have to first launch the server for opening the app: npm install npm run
+You have to first launch the reactnd-contacts-server2-master for opening the app: npm install npm run